Raw Food Kitchen Essentials

 To be honest, I don’t really use this a lot.
 I prefer my peeler to make pasta out of vegetables.
 But I am including it on the list here, because it’s a popular piece of kit.

-Of all the spiralisers out there, the Lurch Spirali is the best one.
+Of all the spiralisers out there, this is the one I enjoy using the most.
 Actually, now I’ve written this I want to go use it.
 That’ll be my dinner tonight 🙂

 Wine Straining Bag